Asymptotic stability of synchronous orbits for a gravitating elastic sphere: Coordinates in the configuration space

 We also define $\mathcal{D}_{\neq}:=\mathcal{D}\cap\C_{\neq}$.
 Observe that $\mathcal{D}$ is a codimension 3 submanifold of $\C$, invariant under the action $\A_3$ (we will show in the proof of Lemma \ref{indep.action} that the action $\A_3$ leaves invariant the matrix of inertia) and observe that $v_0\in\mathcal{D}$.
 Moreover, as we will prove in Lemma \ref{indep.action}, on $\mathcal{D}\cap\C_{\neq}$ the action $\A_1$ is independent of the action $\A_3$, and is transversal to $\mathcal{D}$.

-\item[(3)] Consider the group orbit $\A_3(SO(3))v_0\subset\mathcal{D}$, and let $\Sc\subset\mathcal{D}$ be a codimension 3 (in $\mathcal{D}$) manifold transversal to such a group orbit.
-Actually we are interested in the restriction of such a section to a small neighbourhood of $v_0$.
+\item[(3)] Consider the group orbit $\A_3(SO(3))v_0\subset\mathcal{D}$, and let $\Sc\subset\mathcal{D}$ be a codimension 3 (in $\mathcal{D}$) manifold transversal to such a group orbit and passing through $v_0$.
+Actually we are interested in the restriction of such a section to a small neighborhood of $v_0$.
 We still denote by $\Sc$ such a {\it local} section.
 The existence of such an $\Sc$ is assured by the fact that the action $\A_3$ is free and therefore defines a foliation of $\mathcal{D}$.

 \item[(4)] Finally define $\F$ to be the tube constituted by the orbits of $\A_1\circ\A_2$ starting in $\Sc\cap\C_{\neq}$, namely

 We remark that $\F=\A_{1}(SO(3))\A_3(SO(3))(\Sc\cap \C_{\neq})$. \end{itemize}